A Student’s Guide to Clearing

 There are lots of ways to prepare for Clearing so that you can feel confident during the process.

 1. Do your research

 There's no need to wait until results day to find out what courses will be available in Clearing.
 Take some time to research your options.

-If you're thinking of applying to Falmouth, then attending a virtual tour or virtual Open Day can be a great way to find out about the University and the courses available.
+If you're thinking of applying to Falmouth, then attending a virtual tour or Open Day can be a great way to find out about the University and the courses available.
 You can also chat to our current students to get the inside scoop about studying at Falmouth.